 Your pet-nup can cover the ownership, custody and costs of a pet.
 You may include extensive clauses in your pet-nup ranging from who gets custody of the pet after separation to who will be responsible for paying the veterinary bills.

-This means, if you owned the pet before the relationship began, you can enter into an agreement which will ensure you keep your pet if your relationship ends.
-Alternatively, if you and your partner acquired a pet together during the relationship, you can agree to terms ahead of time to avoid any future arguments or costly legal disputes.
+This means, if you brought the pet into the relationship, a pet-nup can strengthen your claim to keep them.
+If you and your partner acquired the pet together, the agreement allows you to agree on terms ahead of time, helping you avoid confusion, conflict or costly legal disputes down the track.
 A pet-nup if properly prepared is an agreement that can be enforced by the Court if there are any breaches.

 We love our pets, so why not take steps to protect your relationship with them?